 10:15 p.m.
 The cake cutting.

 10:20 p.m.
-A couple of slow songs play as the staff cuts and plates the cake.
+DJ or musical entertainment plays a couple of slow songs as the staff cuts and plates the cake.

 10:25 p.m.
 Cake is passed around.

 10:55 p.m.
 The last dance.

 11:00 a.m.
 Guests head into the reception area and make their way to their seats.

 11:10 a.m.
 The emcee introduces you and your groom; you do your first dance right away.